Final alignment

 Other Oscilloscope problems

 You can't fail to have noticed the annoying upward slope of the baseline from left to right, in all the oscilloscope photographs.
 Is this a problem in the analyser or another 'scope defect?
 Quite possibly the response of circuits in the analyser could create this effect, indicating a design fault.
 Fortunately this one is easy to blame on the 'scope: the upward slope is present even when the spectrum analyser is disconnected.
+I am developing a new spectrum analyser which uses digital storage and a 4.5-inch television tube for the display.
+This photograph shows the display section of the new project, connected to the output of this spectrum analyser.
+The spectrum of the 10MHz calibration oscillator is being displayed, the frequency range is about 2 - 42 MHz.
+The baseline is perfectly horizontal against the digitally generated graticule.

 Some more screenshots